maciej-webpassion/planorama/README.md

 That's it!
 Planorama handles viewport navigation, item selection, transformations, and all the canvas complexity for you.

+### Three Interaction Modes

+Planorama operates in three distinct modes to separate different user interactions:

+- **Viewport Mode** - Navigate and explore the canvas by panning and zooming
+- **Select Mode** - Select, move, rotate, and transform existing items
+- **Create Mode** - Place new items on the canvas

+You can switch between modes programmatically using `setStageMode()` to control the user experience.
+See [Use Cases](#use-cases) for practical examples of how these modes work together in real applications.

 ## Demo & Live Examples

 - 🚀 [**Live Demo**](https://planorama.webpassion.pl/demo/) - Try it out in your browser